uliwitness/ULITwitchbot/README.md

 `ULIRCInitialInterval` - An interval that has to elapse after the bot starts up before this message is sent the first time.
 If your message is posted periodically (see `ULIRCInterval`), you can use this to stagger different messages, e.g. if you want a message every half hour, and you have three different messages, you can use an interval of 1.5 hours (`5400`) for each, and have the second with an initial interval of `1800`, the third by `3600`.
 If the message does not repeat, the message will simply be posted once, after this delay.

 `ULIRCQuietly` - If you are using the `message` command to periodically trigger commands in ULITwitchBot, you can set this property to the boolean `YES` to have ULITwitchbot just process the given message internally without actually posting it.
 This way, you can define a number of "internal" commands whose purpose is just to be triggered periodically by a message, but users don't see the internal command names.
-Of course, if a user or another bot is *supposed* to see this message, you want to not set this key, or specify `NO`.
+Of course, if a user, or another bot is *supposed* to see this message, you want to not set this key, or specify `NO`.

 ## License